benvaljean/benvaljean.github.io/_posts/2009-09-17-Getting_started_with_iptables.markdown

             ;;
     esac

 2\.
-Create symbolic links in /etc/rcx.d to the new script
+Create symbolic links in /etc/rcx.d to the new script On Debian based

-    sudo update-rc.d iptables defaults
+systems: `sudo update-rc.d iptables defaults`\
+On Red Hat based systems: `sudo chkconfig --add iptables`

 3\.
 Save your firewall/iptables script to `/etc/iptables/firewallrules`